pepperize/cdk-organizations/API.md

 Creates an organization to consolidate your AWS accounts so that you can administer them as a single unit.

 An organization has one management account along with zero or more member accounts.
 You can organize the accounts in a hierarchical, tree-like structure with a root at the top and organizational units nested under the root.
 Each account can be directly in the root, or placed in one of the OUs in the hierarchy.
-An organization has the functionality that is determined by the feature set that you enable.
+An organization has the functionality that is determined by the feature set that you enable.  <strong>For deletion of an organization you must previously remove all the member accounts, OUs, and policies from the organization!</strong>

 > https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_org_create.html#create-org